nhsconnect/gpconnect/pages/accessrecord_documents/accessrecord_documents_development_documentreference.md

   </tr>
 </table>

-Additional details about where the content was created (e.g. clinical specialty).
+Additional details about where the content was created (for example, clinical specialty).

 ### format ###